intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 Log location outside container: {--output-dir value}/benchmark_resnet50_inference_int8_20190104_212224.log
 ```

-* Evaluate the model performance: The ImageNet dataset is not needed in this case:
+* Evaluate the model performance: If just evaluate performance for dummy data, the `--data-location` is not needed.
+Otherwise `--data-location` argument needs to be specified:
 Calculate the model throughput `images/sec`, the required parameters to run the inference script would include:
 the pre-trained `resnet50_int8_pretrained_model.pb` input graph file (from step
 2, the docker image (from step 3) and the `--benchmark-only` flag.
 It is